bcw117/bcw117/README.md

 # 💫 About Me:
-Hi there!
-My name is Boris and I'm an aspiring software developer from Alberta.
-I am currently studying at the University of British Columbia in the class of 2028.
-Feel free to check out any of the repositories on my profile!
+Ola!
+My name is Boris and I'm an aspiring software developer from Edmonton, AB.
+Currently studying at the University of British Columbia and interning at 4AG Robotics.
+Feel free to reach out and check out any of the repositories on my profile!

 # 📸 Socials:
 [![X](https://img.shields.io/badge/X-000000?style=for-the-badge&logo=x&logoColor=white)](https://x.com/boriscodess)